gallevyfix/Lab-shelf-life/README.md

 columns.
 The first column is the number of days lapsed between the specific lab measurement for a patient.
 The second column contains the number of patients that exhibit this time lapse in the data.
 The program outputs a file with each row containing the measurment gaps per lab found by the program.
 The program creates such a file for each long term and short term specifications.
-The specifications are the following:
+The following are the short term and long term period specifications:
-    short-term period  	    long-term period
-1. 30 days									180 days
+1. 30 days, 180 days
-2. 30 days									90 days
+2. 30 days, 90 days
-3. 365 days								none
+3. 365 days, none

 ##############
 # References #